dcgomesbr/ansible_ec2_dynamic_inventory/README.md

 ## How to use
 ### VPC, Subnets, NAT Gateways, Security Groups
-* Create the VPC for your app's EC2 instances
+* Setup the VPC for your app's EC2 instances

   Let's say you want to do a Wordpress installation isolated in a private network, served by a ELB or CDN